nakkht/pgu.dev/_posts/2021-06-26-app-store-connect-access-key.md

 end
 ```

 As long as API keys are set in the environment, the execution of the script will require no Apple ID or 2 step verification.
-This sets a strong precedence for automating more tasks which require communication with App Store Connect, especially when the team size increases.
+This sets a strong precedence for automating more tasks which require communication with App Store Connect API, especially when the team size increases or other environments such as CI are introduced.